 85 Marlborough was not listed in the 1924 Blue Book.

 By the 1924-1925 winter season, Jane Mifflin and George Mifflin, Jr., were living at 85 Marlborough once again.
-They also maintained a residence in Nahant and later in North Andover.
+They also continued to maintain a residence in Nahant and later in North Andover.

 Jane Mifflin died in November of 1935.